marcusblake/PredictROY/README.md

 This file does web scraping to get statistical data from the 2017-2018 NBA Season which is the year we wish to predict.
 This file also does web scraping to get the Rookie of the Year winners.

 * **training.py**
 This file contains the body for the machine learning algorithm which uses logistic regression in order to classify a player as the rookie of the year.

-* **main.py**
-This is the main file that you can run in order to train the model.
 You can run the file by doing the following.
 ```
-python main.py
+python training.py
 ```

 #### Project Dependencies
 The following list contains the external libraries that I use in this project.
 These libraries can all be installed using the installation instructions above.